Angle Trumpet, Jimson Weed, Moonflower

 Datura wrightii

-Plant Description: Erect branching herbs from a perennial rootstock, up to 1.5 m high.
-Leaves ovate, alternate, to 15 cm long.
-Flowers fragrant, opening at night or on cloudy days; corollas white, trumpet shaped, 15 cm or longer.
-Fruit globose, prickly capsules about 3 cm broad.
+Plant Description: Erect branching herb from a perennial rootstock, up to 1.5 meters high.
+Leaves ovate, alternate, to 15 centimeters long.
+Flowers fragrant, opening at night or on cloudy days; corollas white, trumpet-shaped, 15 cm or longer.
+Fruit globose, prickly capsules about 3 centimeters broad.
+Leaves are broad and rounded at he base tapering to a point, often with wavy margins

-Plant Trivia: Leaves and seeds contain alkaloids that are narcotic, usually poisonous. (true of many members of the Solanaceae family).
-D. wrightii was named in honor of Charles Wright, one of the best-known American botanists in the 19th C. Internationally this plant is considered an invasive species, however it is not listed as so in Texas.
+Plant Trivia: Leaves and seeds contain alkaloids which are narcotic and usually poisonous (true of many members of the Solanaceae family).
+D. wrightii was named in honor of Charles Wright, one of the best-known American botanists in the 19th century.
+Internationally, this plant is considered an invasive species; however, it is not listed as so in Texas.

 Bloom Period: March-November

-Plant Use: The night blooming flowers are pollinated b Sphinx moths.
+Plant Use: The night-blooming flowers are pollinated by sphinx moths (Hawk Moth).